derekvance21/architect-log-syntax/README.md

 	- and then inside is the rest.
 So you use all the contextual information you can.
 - [ ] Split SQL result rows into multiple rows.
 This would allow to more easily see what was SELECT'ed by the SQL STATEMENT database action.
 	- complication is that rn they're space delimited, but the values themselves can include spaces.
 JSON will surround with double quotes which could be worked around, but it's also possible that `---- THIS IS A SINGLE ERROR MESSAGE` could be a valid output.
+- [ ] Visual Debugger apparently has a "Log Level 5" that will log any time a field changes, not just for those you're watching.
+Apparently it's visible in the "Application Status Console" or "System Status Console", but maybe not the message log.
+Check this out and figure out the best way to show this in the formatted document